 Skin cancer is the most common cancer in the United States.
 Twenty percent of us will develop skin cancer sometime of our lives.
 The incidence of basal cell carcinoma has increased 145 percent since the 1970s; squamous cell carcinoma cases have increased 263 percent.
 Scariest of all — the American Cancer Society estimates that one million Americans are living with untreated melanoma.

 The key is to have your skin checked yearly.
 That’s especially true in a sunny place like Nevada where cloudy days are few and far between.
-Dr. Chaudhari is our dermatologist and skin cancer expert at Signature Plastic Surgery & Dermatology.
-She has extensive experience with skin cancer diagnosis and removal, including Mohs micrographic surgery.
+Our dermatologists have extensive experience with skin cancer diagnosis and removal, including Mohs micrographic surgery.

 Skin cancer occurs when the sun’s ultraviolet rays alter the genetic material in skin cells, causing them to mutate into cancer cells.
 Your degree of inherent protection can depend on the amount of melanin in your skin.
 Melanin is responsible for the pigment of our skin, and it acts as a protection against sun exposure.